majorsilence/Dev/_posts/2022-02-12-jenkins-jenkinsfile-pipelines.md

 ## Dotnet

 Example of building and testing a dotnet project that has nunit testing enabled.
-If there is only one solution in directory then the solution name does not need to be specified.
+If there is only one solution in the directory then the solution name does not need to be specified.

 ```groovy
 pipeline {